Profile

 Director

-Previously, she collaborated with private, nonprofit, and public partners across sectors to develop tools and equity initiatives that support communities on the frontlines of climate change.
+Previously, she collaborated with private, nonprofit, and public partners across sectors to develop tools and climate equity initiatives that support communities on the frontlines of climate change.
 Most notably she worked on key climate justice and equitable relocation projects at the White House Council on Environmental Quality under President Obama’s administration, energy efficiency and renewable energy solutions at HUD, and 100 Resilient Cities and climate adaptation strategies at HR&A Advisors.

 Authored Content